-Registration with the Administration de l'Enregistrement et des Domaines

-No registration tax, transfer tax, capital tax, stamp duty or any other similar tax or duty (other than court fees and contributions for the registration with the Chamber of Commerce) should be due in respect of or in connection with the execution, delivery and/or enforcement by legal proceedings (including any foreign judgment in the courts of Luxembourg) of the Senior Notes except if such Senior Notes are to be delivered by a bailiff.
+Registration with the Administration de l'Enregistrement et des Domaines delivery and/or enforcement by legal proceedings (including any foreign judgment in the courts of Luxembourg) of the Senior Notes except if such Senior Notes are to be delivered by a bailiff.
 However, the registration of the Senior Notes (and any document in connection therewith) with the Administration de l'Enregistrement et des Domaines in Luxembourg will be required in the case of the Senior Notes (and any document in connection therewith) that are appended to any document that requires mandatory registration.
 In such case, or in the case of any documents that are voluntarily registered, either a nominal registration duty or an ad valorem duty (for instance, 0.24% of the amount of the payment obligation mentioned in the document so registered) will be payable depending on the nature of the document being registered.